sysgears/restapp/README.md

 * [GitHub issues] &ndash; submit issues and send feature requests
 * [Wiki] &ndash; read documentation for the usage scenarios of the starter kit; edit the documentation
-* [FAQ] &ndash; consult the Frequently Asked Questions section in Wiki

 ### Commercial Support